wriley/DayZBanditAI/README.md

 - Supported Maps: Chernarus, Namalsk, Celle, Fallujah, Lingor/Hunting Grounds, Isla Duala, Oring, Panthera, Sahrani, Takistan, Taviana, Trinity Island, Utes, Zargabad.
 - Supported Mods: DayZ 2017, DayZ 2017 Namalsk, DayZ Civilian, DayZ Epoch, DayZ Overwatch.

-<b>Unupported DayZ mods:</b>

-- DayZ+, DayZ Epidemic, DayZ Taviana (Tactical_Force version), DayZ Invasion 1944.
+- Note: DZAI is able to run on unrecognized maps by automatically generating static spawns in cities and towns.

 <b>Known Issues:</b>

 - Buildings spawned by DayZ's CfgTownGenerator are invisible to AI, meaning they can walk, see, and shoot through these objects.
 DZAI includes an experimental fix for this issue.
 Enable this fix by setting DZAI_objPatch = true in dzai_config.sqf.
 This fix takes about 60-90 seconds to run at server start.
 (This option is especially important for original DayZ and DayZ Overwatch).
+- Note: The above doesn't apply to the majority of addons that add buildings to the map.
 - Some users experience problems entering the game after repacking their dayz_server.pbo.
-To solve this issue, follow the instructions contained in the readme file in the authentication_fix folder included in this download package.
+To solve this issue, follow the instructions contained in the readme file in the authentication_fix folder included in this download package, or follow the install instructions using PBO Manager.

 Basic Installation Guide (with cpbo):
 ============